JElmore/typewriter/README.md

 # TypeWriter

-A minimalist Ghost theme with a focus on typography, whitespace, and giving your readers a better reading experience.
+A minimalist Ghost theme with a focus on clean typography, whitespace, and giving your readers a better reading experience.

 -----